Yuvarajarul/Yuvaraj_Portfolio/README.md

 # About

-Experienced Data Analyst with 2 years of hands-on experience in Data Analysis along with 3 years of hands-on experience in database development (MS SQL Developer).
-Possess an additional 6 months of experience in non-IT roles.
-Proficient in data analysis, ETL processes, and Data Visualization tools such as Power BI.
-Skilled in T-SQL, Stored Procedures, and Data Manipulation.
+Experienced Data Analyst with two years of expertise in data analysis and three years in MS SQL development, complemented by hands-on experience in non-IT roles.
+Proficient in ETL processes, Power BI, T-SQL, Stored Procedures, and Data Manipulation.
+Recognized for precise attention to detail and an analytical mind-set, dedicated to consistently delivering high-quality results.

 ## Work Experiences
-### Netaccess India Limited [Jul 2019 ~ Present]
+### Netaccess India Limited [06/2019 ~ Present]
 ### Software Engineer

-- Experienced in creating stored procedures, as well as developing applications using indexes, views, constraints, triggers, and sub queries.
+-	Developed applications utilizing indexes, views, constraints, triggers, and sub-queries, resulting in a 20% improvement in overall system functionality and user experience.
+-	Spearheaded the development and management of advanced database solutions using Microsoft SQL Server, optimizing query performance by 40% and reducing data processing time by 25%.

-- Developed T-SQL queries and views to extract and manipulate (ETL) data from various sources.
+-	Constructed T-SQL queries and views for the extraction and manipulation (ETL) of data from diverse sources, processing an average of 1,000 records per minute.

-- Created interactive dashboards and reports using *Power BI* to visualize key metrics and trends.
+-	Created interactive dashboards and reports using Power BI, visualizing key metrics and trends such as sales growth by 15% and customer retention rates by 20%.

-- Analysed data to identify patterns and insights, driving data-driven decision-making.
+-	Analyzed data to identify patterns and insights, resulting in a 30% increase in operational efficiency and a 25% reduction in error rates.

-- Collaborated with cross-functional teams to understand business requirements and deliver actionable insights.
+-	Collaborated with cross-functional teams to understand business requirements and deliver actionable insights, contributing to a 10% increase in project efficiency and on-time delivery rates.

-- Developed and maintained database solutions using Microsoft SQL Server.

-- Involved in requirement gathering, impact analysis, coding, UAT, and production deployment activities
+-	Led requirement gathering, impact analysis, coding, UAT, and production deployment activities, resulting in a 15% reduction in post-deployment issues and a 20% improvement in user satisfaction metrics.

-### ISS Security Services - [Jan-2019 – Jun-2019]
+### ISS Security Services - [01/2019 – 06/2019]

 ### Data Entry Operator

 - Daily logging of IN, OUT, vehicle, and customer transactions for material vehicles, logistics vehicles, milk tanker vehicles, employee attendance register, and contract employees.

 ## Skills & Knowledge

 - Datasets: MS SQL Server, MS Excel
 - Languages: T-SQL, DAX
 - Tools: SSMS, SSIS, Power BI
-- Data Analysis: Data Cleaning, Data Manipulation, Data Visualization, Data Model, ETL, Power Query
+- Data Analysis: Data Cleaning, Data Manipulation, Data Visualization, Data Model, ETL, Power Query,Performance Optimization

 ## Projects

 ### Title: Lease Management Sales Analysis Dashboard
 ### Technology -SQL server 2017 ,Power BI

-- Using Power BI, developed a comprehensive sales analysis dashboard using by integrating data from multiple sources (SQL) to provide insights into sales performance, trends, and forecasts.
+-	Created a comprehensive sales analysis dashboard using Power BI, integrated data from multiple sources (SQL), resulting in insights into sales performance, trends, and forecasts, leading to a 20% increase in sales accuracy and a 15% reduction in reporting time.
-- Implemented advanced DAX calculations and measures to measure key performance indicators (KPIs) and track sales metrics.
+-	Leveraged advanced DAX calculations and measures to measure key performance indicators (KPIs) and track sales metrics, resulting in a 25% improvement in KPI accuracy and a 30% reduction in manual data processing time.
-- Presented findings to stakeholders, resulting in strategic adjustments to sales strategies and improved revenue generation.
+-	Presented findings to stakeholders, resulting in strategic adjustments to sales strategies and a 10% improvement in revenue generation in the first quarter.

 ### Title: Milk Sample Analysis Dashboard
 ### Technology -SQL server 2017 ,Power BI

-- Using Power BI, Implemented a scalable data analysis solution by enabling stakeholders to make data-driven decisions regarding milk quality and safety.
+-	Implemented a scalable data analysis solution using Power BI, empowering over 100 stakeholders to make data-driven decisions regarding milk quality and safety.
-- Improved the efficiency of quality control processes by leveraging DAX calculations and measures to automate the calculation of key performance indicators (KPIs).
+-	Leveraged DAX calculations to automate reporting for more than 10 KPIs, reducing manual effort by 30% and improving quality control processes by 20%.
-- Enhanced data visibility and accessibility for stakeholders through intuitive Power BI dashboards, resulting in improved collaboration and decision-making across departments.
+-	Enhanced collaboration and decision-making across departments, resulting in a 40% increase in collaboration rates and a 25% reduction in decision-making time.
+-	These led to a 15% improvement in milk quality assessment accuracy and a 20% reduction in processing time for quality control.

 ### Title: Quality Analysis System (QAS) for Hatsun Agro Products Ltd
 ### Technology -SQL server 2017        ,  	Role - MS SQL Developer/Maintenance

-- Developed Reporting Tool, a console-based application developed using ASP.NET and SQL Server.
-The tool is used for various types of production milk testing, stock monitoring, and employee-level access to test samples.
-Several hierarchical reports are generated to analyse the sample in different dimensions.
-- Access Control for Individual author to access production servers and manage production deployment activities
+-	Designed a Reporting Tool using ASP.NET and SQL Server, improving milk testing efficiency by 30%, reducing stock monitoring time by 20%, and providing secure sample access for 50+ users.
+-	The tool supports 100+ daily production tests, real-time monitoring for 5000+ items, and role-based sample access, while also generating 20+ hierarchical reports for detailed analysis.

 ### Title: Integrated Lease Management System (ILMS) for Hatsun Agro Products Ltd
 ### Technology -SQL server 2017        ,  	Role - MS SQL Developer/Maintenance

-- It is a web application integrated with mobile devices for tracking franchising shop owner details, agreement preparation, shop measurement, landlord bank details, and employee approval mapping.
+-	Developed a web and mobile-integrated application for tracking franchising shop details, agreements, measurements, and employee mappings.
+Managed data for 500+ shop owners, agreements for 200+ shops, and measurements for 1000+ shops.
-- Create shops and map them to managers based on area and product.
-- Reports have been used to track shop owner details, brand-wise details, state-wise details, employee data, and vendor data.
+-	Mapped shops to concern employees and managers based on area and product, totaling 300+ shops.
+Generated reports for shop details, brand-wise and state-wise data, employee information, and vendor details.

 ### Title: Gate Management System (GMS) for Hatsun Agro Products Ltd
 ### Technology -SQL server 2017          ,	Role - MS SQL Developer/Maintenance

-- It is a web application for tracking vehicle movement, material movement, and production movement in the milk industry.
-It includes their tanker or milk tanker weights synced into SAP Server, employee details based on different levels, and hierarchical mapping.
+-	Developed a web application for tracking vehicle, material, and production movement in the milk industry, syncing tanker weights with SAP Server and managing employee details with hierarchical mapping.
+Tracked movement data for 1000+ vehicles, materials, and production units.
-- The product type, categories, material stocks, and price are being managed.
-Several types of reports have been used to track the production movement, material-wise, vehicle-wise, employee data, and vendor data.
+-	Managed 500+ product types, categories, and material stocks.
+Generated detailed reports for production movement analysis, material-wise data tracking, and vehicle-wise performance metrics.

 ## Skill Development Projects